 If you can, choose drinkers with a high capacity so they won’t run out.

-And if it’s sweltering, you might want to consider adding things to the water to help keep it cooler.
+And if it’s sweltering, you might consider adding things to the water to help keep it cooler.
 You might include things like ice cubes or even frozen water bottles.

-They’ll both thaw relatively quickly in warm weather but can provide a long-lasting boost of chill.
+They’ll both thaw relatively quickly in warm weather but can provide a long-lasting chill boost.

 When you put waterers out for your chickens, could you put them in the shade?